 Kate Hudson, Brian Atwood, and the Enduring Power of a Great Platform

-Moments like Kate Hudson’s 2016 Vanity Fair Oscar Party appearance underline why specific shoe designs—and the women who wear them—remain endlessly referenceable.
+Moments like Kate Hudson’s 2016 appearance at the Vanity Fair Oscar Party underscore why specific shoe designs—and the women who wear them—remain endlessly referenceable.

 From sculptural gowns to sky-high platforms, Hudson’s red-carpet history offers a clear throughline: when confident styling meets a statement heel like Brian Atwood’s “Tribeca,” the result transcends trend cycles and becomes part of fashion’s extended memory.